Epicskylegend/Task_Manager/README.md

 ## Testing Functional Requirements
 ## 1. Saving data to database:

-When you open up the application and click on "New Task, you will be prompted with a new window to enter in a task name, description, category, category color and priority level.
+When you open up the application and click on "New Task, you will be prompted with a new window to enter in a task name, description, category, category color, and priority level.
 Once you fill out that information and click save it will save the data to the database.

 ## 2. Loading data from database: